 Party At Clarke’s Quay

 Clarke Quay is the party hub of Singapore.
 Clarke’s Quay has a good range of restaurants and bars to enjoy a good night out.
-It is a good place to go bar hopping or just to starting place for your night out.
+It is a good place to go bar hopping or just to start a place for your night out.

 It can get very lively in the evening with spectacular light displays.
 You will also find live music.